Workshops and Events

-To ensure access to we deliver each workshop at least three times in three different locations across Dorset.
-Choosing accessible venues own by charities or communities, with parking and good WIFI.
+To ensure easy access, to we delivered each workshop at least three times in three different locations across Dorset.
+Choosing accessible venues owned by charities or communities, with parking and good WIFI.

 Day and Time

-The events are run mostly mid-week on Tuesday or Thursday.
-We have run some on Saturday and Sunday, although we find that people are more likely to drop out in the last minute on these days.
+The events were mostly held mid-week on Tuesday or Thursday.
+We ran some on Saturday and Sunday, although we found that people were more likely to drop out in the last minute on these days.

-Longer workshops also usually runs between 10am to 5pm.
-Only a few events we run after 5pm.
+Longer workshops usually ran between 10am to 5pm.
+Only a few events happened after 5pm.